What is Node JS Used for in 2024 – Complete Guide

 If you’ve ever wondered what is Node JS for, the official developer states that it is designed to build scalable network applications.

-Node.js creator Ryan Dahl stated that previously available web servers struggled to handle many concurrent connections and that the then-common way of coding, sequential programming, created blocks, or required extensive resource investments to handle simultaneous connections.
+Node.js creator Ryan Dahl stated that previously available web servers struggled to handle many concurrent connections and that the then-common way of coding, sequential programming, created blocks or required extensive resource investments to handle simultaneous connections.

 In response, Dahl designed Node.js with a non-blocking infrastructure to script highly concurrent solutions, which increased the performance of web apps that use NodeJS without costly resource allocations.